Music with Ease > Classical Composer Pictures > Ludwig Van Beethoven Pictures

 Ludwig Van Beethoven

 Beethoven was a German composer and pianist.
-The vast output of Beethoven music includes nine symphonies such as the Eroica Symphony, the Pastoral Symphony and the great choral Ninth Symphony.
-Beethoven wrote much piano music such as the Pathetic, the Pastoral, the Moonlight, the Kreutzer, Waldstein, the Appassionata sonatas.
+He created a vast output of music including nine symphonies such as the Eroica Symphony, the Pastoral Symphony and the great choral Ninth Symphony.
+He also wrote much piano music such as the Pathétique, the Pastoral, the Moonlight, the Waldstein, and the Appassionata sonatas, and violin music such his the Violin Sonata No. 9 (the Kreutzer).

 Portrait of Ludwig van Beethoven working on the score of Missa Solemnis in 1820.
 Beethoven at the age of 49 (at this time he was already completely deaf).